SuitedxD/Pancake/docs/plugins-guidelines.md

 # Plugin Guidelines
-Before submitting your plugin, make sure to comply with the following guidelines.
-In case of non-compliance, your plugin can be postponed or rejected.
+Welcome!
+In this section you will find everything you need to know to ensure a successful integration of your plugin in Pancake.

 ## Requirements and prohibitions for submitting plugins: